JethroAlba/Coursera-Data-Science-Spec/03-getting-and-cleaning-data/course-project/CodeBook.md

 The frequency domain signal was obtained by applying a Fast Fourier Transform (FFT) to some of the time domain signals producing the following variables:

 * Average frequency domain body acceleration in X, Y and Z directions:
   - `frequencyDomainBodyAccelerometer-Mean-X`
   - `frequencyDomainBodyAccelerometer-Mean-Y`
   - `frequencyDomainBodyAccelerometer-Mean-Z`

 * Standard deviation of frequency domain body acceleration in X, Y, and Z directions:
   - `frequencyDomainBodyAccelerometer-StandardDeviation-X`
   - `frequencyDomainBodyAccelerometer-StandardDeviation-Y`
   - `frequencyDomainBodyAccelerometer-StandardDeviation-Z`

 * Average frequency domain of body acceleration jerk in X, Y and Z directions:
   - `frequencyDomainBodyAccelerometerJerk-Mean-X`
   - `frequencyDomainBodyAccelerometerJerk-Mean-Y`
   - `frequencyDomainBodyAccelerometerJerk-Mean-Z`

 * Standard deviation of frequency domain body acceleration jerk in X, Y, and Z directions:
   - `frequencyDomainBodyAccelerometerJerk-StandardDeviation-X`
   - `frequencyDomainBodyAccelerometerJerk-StandardDeviation-Y`
   - `frequencyDomainBodyAccelerometerJerk-StandardDeviation-Z`

 * Average frequency domain of body gyroscope in X, Y and Z directions:
   - `frequencyDomainBodyGyroscope-Mean-X`
   - `frequencyDomainBodyGyroscope-Mean-Y`
   - `frequencyDomainBodyGyroscope-Mean-Z`

 * Standard deviation of frequency domain body gyroscope in X, Y, and Z directions:
   - `frequencyDomainBodyGyroscope-StandardDeviation-X`
   - `frequencyDomainBodyGyroscope-StandardDeviation-Y`
   - `frequencyDomainBodyGyroscope-StandardDeviation-Z`

 * Average frequency domain of body acceleration magnitude and jerk magnitude
   - `frequencyDomainBodyAccelerometerMagnitude-Mean`
   - `frequencyDomainBodyAccelerometerJerkMagnitude-Mean`

 * Standard deviation of frequency domain of body acceleration magnitude and jerk magnitude
   - `frequencyDomainBodyAccelerometerMagnitude-StandardDeviation`
   - `frequencyDomainBodyAccelerometerJerkMagnitude-StandardDeviation`

 * Average frequency domain of body gyroscope magnitude and jerk magnitude
   - `frequencyDomainBodyGyroscopeMagnitude-Mean`
   - `frequencyDomainBodyGyroscopeJerkMagnitude-Mean`

 * Standard deviation frequency domain of body gyroscope magnitude and jerk magnitude
   - `frequencyDomainBodyGyroscopeMagnitude-StandardDeviation`
   - `frequencyDomainBodyGyroscopeJerkMagnitude-StandardDeviation`

 For each experiment participant and specific activity, 66 measurements were taken and recorded.

 # About the Transformations

+The source data used for this project was originally sourced from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.

+The following transformations were applied to the said data to obtain the tidy data set stored in `tidydata.txt`:

+1. All the data sets in the training and test folders were merged by columns. ie.
+	- `subject_train`, `y_train`, `X_train`  were merged by columns
+	- `subject_test`, `y_test`, `X_test`  were merged by columns
+2. The resulting data frames were merged by rows
+3. The variable names were renamed according to `features.txt`.
+	- Rows 1 and 2 were give the names **id** and **activity**, respectively.
+4. The contents of the **activity** column was coerced to be `factor` variables.
+	- The levels of the factors were then renamed according `activity_labels.txt`.
+5. The variable names were replaced with descriptive variable names (e.g. `tBodyAcc-mean()-X` was expanded to `timeDomainBodyAccelerometerMeanX`), using the following set of rules:
+	- Special characters (i.e. (, ), and -) were removed
+	- The initial f and t were expanded to frequencyDomain and timeDomain respectively.
+	- `Acc`, `Gyro`, `Mag`, `Freq`, `mean`, and `std` were replaced with `Accelerometer`, `Gyroscope`, `Magnitude`, `Frequency`, `Mean`, and `StandardDeviation` respectively.
+	- Replaced (supposedly incorrect as per source's `features_info.txt` file) `BodyBody` with `Body`.
+6. The final data frame obtained in Step 5 was reshaped using the `melt` and `dcast` functions in the `reshape2` package to create a separate tidy data with the average of each variable for each activity and each subject.

+The collection of the source data and the transformations listed above were implemented by the `run_tidydata.R` R script (see README.md file for usage instructions).